williamholland/vmdebootstrap/man/vmdebootstrap.rst

                        Useful for architectures where extlinux is not supportable.
                        Depending on how the image is to be booted, the --mbr option may also be necessary with extlinux.
- --squash              Run mksquashfs against the final image using xz
+ --squash=DIRECTORY    Run mksquashfs against the rootfs using xz
                        compression - requires ``squashfs-tools`` to be installed.
-                       The final file will have the ``.squashfs`` suffix.
+                       The squashfs and other files needed to use the squashfs to make a bootable system will be put into the specified directory.
+                       The directory will contain a ``filesystem.squashfs``
-                       By default, mksquashfs is allowed to use all processors which may result in high load.
-Run ``mksquashfs`` separately if you need to control the number of processors used per run. squashfs can also have issues with large image files (where large is a factor of the amount of data inside the image rather than the size of the image itself).
-These errors can result in invalid images (e.g. image does not boot) or corrupted images (truncated file).
-This is a known bug in squashfs.
+                       as well as the top level contents of the ``boot/`` directory.
+(If using UEFI, the ``boot/efi`` directory as well.)
+By default, ``mksquashfs`` is allowed to use all processors which may result in high load. squashfs can also have issues with large root filesystems.
+These errors can result in truncated files.
+This is a known bug in squashfs. ``vmdebootstrap`` will fail if the squashed filesystem is less than 1MB.
-                       Avoid using the --squash option and consider squashing the loopback mounted directory tree of the image.
-                       ``vmdebootstrap`` will check if the squashed filesystem is less than 1MB and leave the unsquashed image in place with a warning about a possible squashfs failure.
  --configure-apt       Use the specified mirror and distribution to create a
                        suitable apt source inside the VM.
 Can be useful if debootstrap fails to create it automatically.